-The main items in a homeschool small space to have are curriculum books, additional reference books, paper, writing supplies, arts & craft supplies, learning manipulatives, white board or chalkboard, and file folders.
+The main items in a homeschool small space to have are curriculum books, additional reference books, paper, writing supplies, arts & crafts supplies, learning manipulatives, a whiteboard or chalkboard, and file folders.

 How do you homeschool on a tight budget?